JoeProAI/Followlytics/SOCIAL_MEDIA_POSTS.md

 **What is Followlytics?**

-Export followers from any public X account and get instant Grok AI analysis.
+Export followers from any public X account and get instant Grok analysis.
 Your account, competitors, industry leaders - anyone's.

 **Why it exists:**